PerformanC/NodeLink/README.md

 ```

 > [!NOTE]
 > If you want to use pure JavaScript, replace `sodium-native` with `libsodium-wrappers`.
-Keep in mind that pure JavaScript will offer a worse performance.
+Keep in mind that pure JavaScript will offer worse performance.

 > [!NOTE]
 > If you are incapable of installing `node-libsamplerate` or/and `@flat/lame`, remove its dependency from `package.json` and disable `nativePlayback` in `config.js`.